-If a student qualifies for accommodations because of a disability, the student shall submit his/her accommodation letter from Disability Services to the instructor in a timely manner (minimum of two weeks before a timed exam; otherwise as soon as the disability requires immediate attention/action) so that the student's needs can be addressed.
+- If a student qualifies for accommodations because of a disability, the student shall submit his/her accommodation letter from Disability Services to the instructor in a timely manner (minimum of two weeks before a timed exam; otherwise as soon as the disability requires immediate attention/action) so that the student's needs can be addressed.
 Furthermore, that student shall contact Prof. Minton and receive verification that the request has been received and shall work with Prof. Minton in good faith on any scheduling required to meet the accommodation.
 Disability Services determines accommodations based on documented disabilities in the academic environment.
 Information on requesting accommodations is located on the Disability Services website.
 For assistance, Disability Services may be contacted at 303-492-8671 or dsinfo@colorado.edu.
 A student with a temporary medical condition should see Temporary Medical Conditions on the Disability Services website.

-• If a student has a required medical isolation, the student shall notify Prof. Minton by email, and Prof. Minton will attempt to resolve potential issues related to ASEN 4013 as soon as possible.
+If a student has a temporary illness, injury, or required medical isolation, then the student shall contact Prof. Minton and discuss whether a special accommodation is needed. - If a student has a required medical isolation, the student shall notify Prof. Minton by e-mail, and Prof. Minton will attempt to resolve potential issues related to ASEN 4013 as soon as possible.
+In may cases, the resolution may simply be the dropping of an exam or problem set score, as described under "Grading" on page 3 of this syllabus.